m50d/paperdoll/README.md

-Note also that we have full, `Free`-style separation of the declaration of an effect and the interpreter for that effect: for `Writer` there are two interpreters, the `runWriterMonoid` interpreter that merges all the written values into a single value, and the `runWriterCollection` interpreter that returns a collection of the values that were written.
+Note also that we have full, `Free`-style separation of the declaration of an effect and the interpreter for that effect: for `Writer` there are two interpreters, the `handleWriterMonoid` interpreter that merges all the written values into a single value, and the `handleWriterCollection` interpreter that returns a collection of the values that were written.

 ### Supported effects